Southern University at New Orleans logo

 About Southern University at New Orleans

-Academically, SUNO has cultivated several standout programs.
-The School of Social Work, under its first dean Millie McClelland Charles, blossomed into one of the most recognized programs in the South, with its Master of Social Work program reaching full capacity by 2008.
-The Criminal Justice program, offering both undergraduate and graduate degrees, distinguishes itself by focusing on community solutions for preventing criminal behavior.
-Furthermore, SUNO has made significant strides in STEM fields through programs like PESMaCT and LAMP, successfully increasing the number and quality of minority students in science, technology, and mathematics.
-This commitment to excellence was recognized when Dr. Joe Omojola received a Presidential Award for Excellence in Science, Mathematics and Engineering Mentoring in 2006.
+Today, SUNO is celebrated for its strong academic programs that directly address pressing societal needs.
+The School of Social Work, under its first dean Millie McClelland Charles, has blossomed into one of the most recognized programs in the South, with its Master of Social Work program attracting significant interest.
+The Criminal Justice program, offering both undergraduate and graduate degrees, distinguishes itself by delving into community-based solutions for crime prevention.
+Furthermore, SUNO's commitment to STEM is evident in its robust science programs, which have successfully increased minority representation in these crucial fields, even earning a Presidential Award for Excellence in mentoring.

 Key Highlights

-• Founded in 1956 as a public historically black university (HBCU) in New Orleans.
+• Founded in 1956 as a public historically black university in New Orleans.

-• The Master of Social Work program reached capacity with 150 students by Fall 2008.
+• The School of Social Work is one of the most recognized programs in the South, with its Master of Social Work program reaching capacity with 150 students by 2008.

-• One faculty member, Dr. Joe Omojola, received a 2006 Presidential Award for Excellence in Science, Mathematics and Engineering Mentoring.
+• Achieved national recognition with a 2006 Presidential Award for Excellence in Science, Mathematics and Engineering Mentoring given to Dr. Joe Omojola.

 Timeline